interserver/mailbaby-api-samples/openapi-client/scala-akka/docs/SendingApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = SendingApi("https://api.mailbaby.net")
-    val subject: String = subject_example // String | The subject or title of the email
+    val subject: String = subject_example // String | The subject line of the email.

-    val body: String = body_example // String | The main email contents.
+    val body: String = body_example // String | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.

     val from: EmailAddressTypes =  // EmailAddressTypes |